EOSIO/eos/TUTORIAL.md

 >> Hello, user
 ```

 In this case tester is the one who authorized it and user is just an argument.
-If we want our contact to authenticate the
-user we are sying "hi" to, then we need to modify the contract:
+If we want our contact to authenticate the user we are saying "hi" to, then we need to modify the contract to require authentication.

-We update the hi() function:
+Modify the hi() function in hello.cpp as follows:
 ```
 void hi( account_name user ) {
    require_auth( user );
    print( "Hello, ", name{user} );
 }
 ```
+Repeat the steps to compile the wast file and generate the abi, then set the contract again to deploy the update.

-Now if we attempt to mismatch the user and the authority the contract will throw an error:
+Now if we attempt to mismatch the user and the authority, the contract will throw an error:
 ```
 $ cleos push action hello.code hi '["tester"]' -p user Error 3030001: missing required authority